- Created by: helper31

-- Ionic compounds are usually formed when metals react with non metals.
-The ions are held together by strong forces of attraction between the oppositely charged ions which is called ionic bonding.
+Ionic compounds are formed when electrons are transferred from one type of atom to another.
+The ions formed are held together by enormous forces of attraction between oppositely charged ions.
+The electrostatic force of attraction which acts in all directions is called the ionic bond.